Trump files for extension on 2017 tax returns

 WEST PALM BEACH, Florida — President Donald Trump has filed an extension for his taxes for the second time since taking office, the White House said Tuesday.

-"The President filed an extension for his 2017 tax return, as do many Americans with complex returns," White House press secretary Sarah Huckabee Sanders told NBC News.
-"He will file his tax return by the extension deadline of October 15, 2018."
+"The president filed an extension for his 2017 tax return, as do many Americans with complex returns," White House press secretary Sarah Huckabee Sanders told NBC News.
+"He will file his tax return by the extension deadline of Oct.
+15, 2018."

 Tuesday was the filing deadline.